Osteochondrodysplasia: Mucopolysaccharidosis

 Mucopolysaccharidoses (MPS) constitute a commonly seen group of osteochondrodysplasias.
 Mucopolysaccharidosis can cause a wide spectrum of clinical and radiologic manifestations ranging from mild skeletal and systemic involvement to severe life-threatening manifestations.
 It is caused by a contiguous gene duplication or deletion syndrome in which multiple genes are involved.
-All forms of MPS are inherited in an autosomal recessive pattern, except fir of MPS II; Hunter syndrome which is X-linked.
+All forms of MPS are inherited in an autosomal recessive pattern, except for of MPS II, or Hunter syndrome, which is X-linked.
 They are caused by an abnormal function of the lysosomal enzymes, which blocks degradation of mucopolysaccharides and leads to accumulation of harmful byproducts, namely, heparan sulfate, dermatan sulfate, and keratan sulfate.
 The resulting cellular malfunction can lead to a diverse array of skeletal and visceral manifestations.
 MPS have been subcategorized according to the type of enzyme inadequacy and glycoprotein accumulated.

 Cleidocranial dysostosis

 Cleidocranial dysostosis is a general skeletal condition named for the collarbone (cleido-) and cranium deformities which people with it often have.
 Common features include: